Vamsi995/Vamsi995.github.io/_pages/misc.md

         - image: /assets/images/misc/volunteering/1691226455656.jpg
         - image: /assets/images/misc/volunteering/1691226455669.jpg
         - image: /assets/images/misc/volunteering/1691226455680.jpg
+    - images:
+        - image: /assets/images/misc/sky/1699802312642.jpg
+        - image: /assets/images/misc/sky/1699802312782.jpg
+        - image: /assets/images/misc/sky/1699802312869.jpg
+        - image: /assets/images/misc/sky/1699802313034.jpg
+        - image: /assets/images/misc/sky/1699802718252.jpg
+        - image: /assets/images/misc/sky/1699802718389.jpg
+        - image: /assets/images/misc/sky/1699802742843.jpg
+        - image: /assets/images/misc/sky/1699802813465.jpg
+        - image: /assets/images/misc/sky/1699802813477.jpg
+        - image: /assets/images/misc/sky/1699802813490.jpg

 ---

 ## Artwork

 I watch a lot of anime, and inherently I wanted to portray my love for anime.
 It is through art I feel I can share more than what I can with mere words.
 A picture is indeed worth more than a thousand words (Finally I get to quote this!!).
 I started drawing unexpectedly, where the first time I drew was the Rengoku picture which was supposed to be a practice picture on paper for the real one to go on my dorm wall in college (As the second season was airing and its the first time we were watching the same anime we all love - Demon Slayer).
 But ever since then, it caught on to me.
-I found myself drawing more often than not, as the feeling I get once I finish the art piece was exstatic.
+I found myself drawing more often than not, as the feeling I get once I finish the art piece was ecstatic.
 It also served as a means to calm my chaotic thoughts and also taught me the value of patience and the ability of seeing things through to the end.

 {% include carousel.html height="100" unit="%" duration="7" number="1" %}